Unreal Engine POs: variables and formatting

 Basic hints:

-• Unreal only supports the standard keywords: zero, one, two, few, many, and other.
+- Unreal only supports the standard keywords:

-• It doesn’t support exact numbers: something like =0 from ICU will break the parser and cause the string to be displayed as is.
+from ICU will break the parser and cause the string to be displayed as is. - Unreal supports variables inside plural forms:

-• It doesn’t support the ICU # shortcut for referencing the branching variable.
+shortcut for referencing the branching variable.
 You have to use the variable name as in the example above.

 Advanced tricks:

-• Usually, you can add a plural expression even if there is none in the source: the string is passed through the format node or function anyway, that not only replaces the variable with its value but also processes any of the supported expressions.
+- Usually, you can add a plural expression even if there is none in the source: the string is passed through the format node or function anyway, that not only replaces the variable with its value but also processes any of the supported expressions.

-• This expression only works if the variable is a number.
+- This expression only works if the variable is a number.
 And that means it should be of a numeric type internally, so even if you see a number in the game it’s not a 100% guarantee that it’s passed as a number to the format node: it can be a string that contains a number.
 So it’s always best to ask the devs.

 Gender Branching